hieulm2k/hieulm2k/README.md

 ## Hi there 👋

-### I'm Lê Minh Hiếu, Student at 👨‍💻 VNUHCM-University of Science.
+### I'm Minh-Hieu Le, Student at 👨‍💻 VNUHCM-University of Science.
 I am a tech and management enthusiast, Would love to be a Web Dev and see myself as a Software Engineer in my later career.
 -------

 ## 🧐 About